Christian1984/vfrmap-for-vr/README.md

 > You can always reach out to me via Discord, which is the fastest way to get in touch.
 Please visit https://discord.fskneeboard.com to get support.
 >
 > Also, you can run `fskneeboard.exe --log debug` to make FSKneeboard write a detailed log which will help me to analyze what might be going wrong on your end.
-Please do not share this log publicly, as it may contain your email address!
+Please DO NOT share this log publicly, as it may contain your email address and other license information!

 ---

 # Roadmap

 Here's a list of features that I've planned to implement in the foreseeable future:

-- Migrate the entire server component from GO to .NET to mitigate false virus alerts
 - Integrate Navigraph and Little Nav Map (if feasible)
 - Integrate a vPilot interface for better accessibility of ATC in VR
 - Integration for Glasscockpit panels (like the G-1000)
 - Extend the chart viewer to also read txt-files
 - Embed Twitch Chat / Discord / YouTube(?)
-- (...
-This could be your wish :-) ...)

 And here are some wishes from the community that I have to check for feasibility as soon as I get to it: